 6) Leave the top vent open all the way and resist the temptation to close it.
 Regulate the temperature with the bottom vents.
 The top vent is needed to create a draft, sucking in fresh air for combustion.
-Control temp with the bottom vents only.
+Control temp with the bottom vents only if you can.
 OK, if you must, you can close the top vent up to half, but no more.
 When the temp gets up to about 200°F, and it will get there quickly on a hot day, throttle back the lower vents to about 1/3 open and keep fiddling with them until you stabilize at about 225-250°F. Regulating temp may be a bit trickier on a new unit until it has built up a nice deposit of char on the inside.
 New units can run a bit hot.
 Once the temp has stabilized at 225 to 250°F, you can open the side door and drop another 2-4 ounce chunk of wood on top of the coals and you are ready to cook.
-For recipes that call for 325°F, like my Ultimate Turkey, use more lit coals, and leave the water pan dry or use sand in it.
+For recipes that call for 325°F, like my Ultimate Turkey, use more lit coals.
+If necessary, leave the water pan dry or use sand in it.
 The sand becomes a big heat sink and helps stabilize fluctuations.
 Click here to learn more about controlling temp with vents.